Skip to content

 Key Findings

-Rutgers and student protesters reached a negotiated agreement on May 2, 2024 with the university accepting eight of the ten student demands — one of the most substantively favorable encampment outcomes for protesters at any U.S. university that spring
+Rutgers and student protesters reached a negotiated agreement on May 2, 2024 with the university accepting eight of the ten student demands

-Zero arrests over the four-day encampment, in stark contrast to peer events at Columbia, USC, Northeastern, and WashU during the same window
+Zero arrests over the four-day encampment, in contrast to peer events at Columbia, USC, Northeastern, and WashU during the same window

-Only a single RU-Alert push was issued — and only during the post-agreement cleanup, not to manage the underlying protest
+Only a single RU-Alert push was issued, and only during the post-agreement cleanup, not to manage the underlying protest

-28 morning exams on the College Avenue Campus were postponed due to the encampment's disruption, prompting unprecedented academic accommodations
+28 morning exams on the College Avenue Campus were postponed due to the encampment's disruption, prompting academic accommodations

 The agreement attracted statewide political criticism but stood through the 2024-2025 academic year